 Blaine is the perfect boyfriend because the rest of his life is miserable.
 Which he refuses to complain about because his parents taught him to be chivalrous.

 Averted in Nikos, which gets worse in The Cat.
-Blaine gets a concussion, wakes up with no memory of the past half-hour (during which David and Wes say that he was rambling incoherently), and after calling home he mistakes his Parental Substitute Greg for his dad.
+Blaine gets a concussion from a moderate fall, regains consciousness with no memory of the past half-hour (David and Wes say that he was rambling incoherently), and after calling home he mistakes Greg for his dad.
+Later in The Castle, Blaine's hiding in an old hotel with Kurt and switches between doing harmless but irrational things and constantly asking if he's awake.

 Exact Words: Fans of the novel may have noticed that in The Hunters, the quotes that the author uses are from the beginning of TLU.
 The story will end "when she runs out of quotes"—she never said anything about chronological order.